Note: 2019 programme details below. More info on the The Folk Forest 2020 coming soon!

 That means a Concerteenies Stage - tailored to parents with 0-3yr olds, a Site Gallery Introducing Stage - programmed by young people for young people, plus a Kids Area, A Forest School, New Games Workshops, Heritage Craft Workshop activities for kids and demonstrations of Sheffield ancient crafts, Endcliffe Park itself, and plenty more.

-This new addition to the Folk Forest for 2018, a marquee stage exclusively for 0- 3 year olds and their grown-ups, gives audiences the unique opportunity to hear live, quality music in a baby and toddler friendly environment.
+This marquee stage, exclusively for 0- 3 year olds and their grown-ups, gives audiences the unique opportunity to hear live, quality music in a baby and toddler friendly environment.
 Inspirational classical, folk, popular and jazz musicians perform sensational music up-close, with informal introductions and set alongside sensory activities for your little ones, including bubbles, colourful ribbons, little-hands percussion and parachutes.
-Musicians are well-used to a varied audience so don’t worry if your little one (or you!) needs to sleep, cries a bit, needs to bounce about or needs feeding.
-With 1 mainstage extravaganza, 8 concerts, 4 participatory workshops on the hour on both days (between 12-6pm), there’s something for everyone.
+Musicians are well-used to a varied audience so don’t worry if your little one needs to sleep, cries a bit, needs to bounce about or needs feeding.
+With concerts, participatory workshops and musical stories on the hour on both days (between 12-6pm), there’s something for everyone.

 “Neighbourhood Voices are a girl gang singing original arrangements of pop and alternative songs in harmony with unwavering energy and spirit."
 (Picture credit Ellie Grace Photography)

 INDIAN MUSIC ENSEMBLE (John Ball on tabla/ santoor and Aida Khakhanbekova)